edwinperaza99/santa-please/README.md

 # Santa, Please!

-## A Wishlist webapp for the holidays
+## Wishlist webapp for the holidays

 Santa, Please!
 Allows you to create wishlists with your favorite products.
 You can submit your wishlist to your loved ones (in